joshnuss/ludwig-play/README.md

 ## How to use

-Ludwig can build a Neural Network from any `.csv`.
+Ludwig can build a Neural Network from any `.csv` file.

 ### Input